Resumes, CVs, Cover Letters, & Personal Statements

 Use Format to Drive the Eye to Relevant Content

-We read from top to bottom and left to right in English, and because the typical employer spends fewer than 5-10 seconds scanning your resume the first time, you want the most important information to appear toward the top of each page and section and to the front of each line.
+We read from top to bottom and left to right in English, and because the typical employer spends about 5-10 seconds scanning your resume the first time, you want the most important information to appear toward the top of each page and section and to the front of each line.
 You may need to rearrange the order of resume sections, move some entries to/from the “Relevant Experience” section or remove irrelevant information entirely.

 Consider Technical Logistics